 Introduce yourself and thank a subscriber for joining your mailing list.
 Tell them what to expect from your emails and how often they will hear from you.
 You can also guide your subscribers through your service, introduce your agents, and show how to get started.

 Have a look at the welcome email Compass sent to their new audience.
 The company provide all necessary information for subscribers to start using their service: how to search for the appealing spots, how to choose an agent, and how to figure out which house will be the perfect option for the users.

 Targeted emails are aimed at a particular segment of your audience defined either by their location, purchase history, or income.
 Reminder emails help boost your open rates due to a high level of personalization and create a stronger bond with your subscribers.

 Take a look at the real estate email example based on the user’s browsing history.
 Zillow built it based on user’s previous searches and locations they had saved.

 Emails with useful tips

-Zillow also provided some real estate value — the company assists in calculating the affordability of the property by offering users to estimate the property’s value on their service.
+Zillow also provided some real estate value — the company assists users in calculating the affordability of the property by offering users to estimate the property’s value on their service.

-Help your subscribers and real estate colleagues to stay in the know of the latest trends in the real estate field with regular digests.
+Help your subscribers and real estate colleagues to stay in the know about the latest trends in the real estate field with regular digests.
 Include interviews with the experts, provide the news, or share popular blog posts.

 Buying or selling property is not the only reason to congratulate your subscribers.
-Sending milestone triggered emails is a nice chance to connect with your subscribers by celebrating their contributions to your service or remind them of their communication anniversaries.
+Sending triggered milestone emails is a nice chance to connect with your subscribers by celebrating their contributions to your service or remind them of their communication anniversaries.

 Real estate email marketing is all about sending valuable campaigns to engage the prospectives with appealing bargains and help your existing customers progress in the sales funnel.
 So as a real estate marketer, you’d better rely on emails and create the campaigns that would do both — educate your leads and show your expertise, of course.
 Try SendPulse to distribute your real estate content and grow your sales!